 Data Duplication: Individualization

-Identify multiple records in each household which represent the same individual
+Identifindivid in each household which represent the same

 M. Ahad 440, Munir Road, Lahore

 Maj Ahad 440, Munir Road, Lahore

+·

 Address field is standardized, is this by coincidence?
 This could be your luck data, but don't count on it i.e. this is very unlikely to be the default case.